pydy/pydy/Pendulum_with_elastic_balls.rst

     #==========================================================================
     n = 3                   # number of pendulum bodies, labelled 0, 1, .., n-1, must be two ore more.
-    cse1 = False            # if you have sympy 1.11.1 or better, set it to True.
-Makes numerical integration
-                            # MUCH faster
     #==========================================================================

 .. jupyter-execute::